diegob1212/BIManalyst_g_24/A3/README.md

 <img width="932" height="846" alt="image" src="https://github.com/user-attachments/assets/3ef2b5c6-cb49-458a-9c7e-b10d097211a0" />

 ## Description of the tool
 The developed Python script, r120_wall_checker, automates the verification of fire-resistance (R120) requirements for load-bearing interior concrete walls in IFC building models.
-It is important to add that, based on the two pictures above, the thickness of the walls only applies for the concretepart so if there is other materials in the wall we will just remove them and take into account only the concrete part.
+It is important to add that, based on the two pictures above, the thickness of the walls only applies for the concrete part so if there is other materials in the wall we will just remove them and take into account only the concrete thickness.
 It uses the IfcOpenShell library to parse and analyze Building Information Models (BIM) following the IFC standard.

 **Workflow Overview**

 **1. IFC Model Import**

 The script reads both the architectural (25-08-D-ARCH.ifc) and structural (25-08-D-STR.ifc) models.
+We don't really use the structural model but we load it in case load bearing walls are defined in this one and not in the architectural model.

 **2. Wall Selection**

 From all IfcWall and IfcWallStandardCase elements, the tool automatically selects:

-Walls explicitly marked as load-bearing in the IFC attributes or names, and
+- Walls explicitly marked as load-bearing in the IFC attributes or names, and

-Walls identified as interior (e.g. names containing “Interior Wall (Load Bearing)”).
+- Walls identified as interior (e.g. names containing “Interior Wall (Load Bearing)”).

-Note : The walls selection should be more advanced.
+**Important Note** : The walls selection should be more advanced.
 In our case we trust what says the model but we should not.
 We cannot really trust the model.
 So to developp further our tool the idea would be to implemented some techniques and functions in order to check the validity of the model in terms of if the walls are really load bearing or not.
 This could be done in another project in order to implement it in ours.

 **3. Material and Geometry Extraction**